swyxio/ai-notes/TEXT.md

 		- `npx dalai llama` https://cocktailpeanut.github.io/dalai/#/
 		- fork with int8 quantization https://twitter.com/innokean/status/1632898043811975170?s=46&t=90xQ8sGy63D2OtiaoGJuww
 		- run on raspberry pi and pixel 6 https://simonwillison.net/2023/Mar/11/llama/
+		- outputs are not very good https://news.ycombinator.com/item?id=35258553
 	- 65B outputs https://twitter.com/theshawwn/status/1632569215348531201?s=46&t=90xQ8sGy63D2OtiaoGJuww
+	- finetune llama 7B https://news.ycombinator.com/item?id=35256769 Simple LLaMA Finetuner is a beginner-friendly interface designed to facilitate fine-tuning the LLaMA-7B language model using LoRA method via the PEFT library on commodity NVIDIA GPUs.
+With small dataset and sample lengths of 256, you can even run this on a regular Colab Tesla T4 instance.
+With this intuitive UI, you can easily manage your dataset, customize parameters, train, and evaluate the model's inference capabilities.
 - Alapaca
 	- [alpaca.cpp](https://github.com/antimatter15/alpaca.cpp) Locally run an Instruction-Tuned Chat-Style LLM
+	- Alpaca 7B was trained for less than $600.
+It used OpenAI's model to expand a set of 175 human written instruction/output pairs and generate more than 52,000 instruction-following examples to train their model with.
+Alpaca is fine-tuned on LLaMA (from Meta), so the from-scratch cost isn't exactly $600, but the effective cost is magnitudes smaller when building on open-source models.
 - Cerebras GPT
 	- runs on 4GB https://twitter.com/simonw/status/1641576453740597248?s=20
 - Dolly 6B LLM https://www.databricks.com/blog/2023/03/24/hello-dolly-democratizing-magic-chatgpt-open-models.html